jharjharbink/scrap_nodata/README.md

 making a new scraper for the website nodata.tv

 nodata.tv is a website that propose album to download severals times a week since 2008.
-In this project, I scrap the album metadata listed below in order to make a better search engine than the one on website and data-analysis:
+In this project, I scrap the album metadata listed below in order to make a better search engine than the one on website and data-analysis.
+I store those data in a postgresql database defined in database_schema.png, except for images which are stored in a AWS s3 bucket.

   - artist_name
   - release_name
   - release_creation_year